WHALE Arts Local Cinema Project (2024 & 2025-2026)

 The Local Cinema shared community cinema programme “takes place across a range of community spaces in Edinburgh, programmed in collaboration with community members and groups.
-This year we broaden our programme to not only include screenings in local community hubs across the city, but also contributions from a range of community cinema organisers who are at an early stage of development.
+Our programme not only includes screenings in local community hubs across the city, but also contributions from a range of community cinema organisers who are at an early stage of development.

 https://www.whalearts.co.uk/local-cinema/